ervgan/ervgan/README.md

 🌱 Currently learning about generative AI and trying to build some cool software with it

-🏦 Previously I worked in banking, and dabbled in financial engineering, particularly in derivatives modelling, financial econometrics, asset pricing and mathematical optimization
+🏦 Previously worked in banking, and dabbled in financial engineering, particularly in derivatives modelling, financial econometrics, asset pricing and mathematical optimization